Paracelsus: Classical elements

 Paracelsus largely rejected the philosophies of Aristotle and Galen, as well as the theory of humours.
-Although he did accept the concept of the four elements—water, air, fire, and earth— he saw them as a foundation for other properties on which to build.
+Although he did accept the concept of the four elements—water, air, fire, and earth—he saw them as a foundation for other properties on which to build.
 In a posthumously published book entitled, A Book on Nymphs, Sylphs, Pygmies, and Salamanders, and on the Other Spirits, Paracelsus also described four elemental beings, each corresponding to one of the four elements: Salamanders, which correspond to fire; Gnomes, corresponding to earth; Undines, corresponding to water; and Sylphs, corresponding to air.

 Elements, heaven and Earth

 Paracelsus often viewed fire as the Firmament that sat between air and water in the heavens.
-Paracelsus often uses an egg to help describe the elements.
+Paracelsus often used an egg to help describe the elements.
 In his early model, he claimed that air surrounded the world like an egg shell.
 The egg white below the shell is like fire because it has a type of chaos to it that allows it to hold up earth and water.
 The earth and water make up a globe which, in his egg analogy, is the yolk.
 In De Meteoris, Paracelsus claims the firmament is the heavens.